Summer Undergraduate Research Fellowship (SURF)

 - Applicants may also apply through the Stanford SURF program application**

 *Submitting an application through either portal is acceptable.
 All applications are reviewed thoroughly and holistically regardless of the application portal chosen, and the applicant should not submit their application twice.
-Note: If you are applying through SR-EIP, you will not be able to submit an optional diversity statement.
-To submit your diversity statement, please email a PDF attachment to firstname.lastname@example.org with the subject line: LastName-FirstName-DiversityStatement.
+If you are applying through SR-EIP, you will not be able to submit an optional personal history statement.
+To submit your personal history statement, please email a PDF attachment to firstname.lastname@example.org with the subject line: LastName-FirstName-PersonalHistoryStatement.

 **International applicants, undocumented students, and DACAmented students are eligible to apply and should submit their application through the Stanford SURF Portal.
 Please note that a valid J-1 Visa (for students living and studying outside the United States) is not a pre-requisite for applying.
 International students with an F-1 Visa who are already living in the United States and studying at a U.S. university are also eligible to apply.

 The SURF team conducts a holistic review of all applications and extends initial invitations to top applicants.
-The deadline for both applications is February 1, 2023.
-Applicants will be notified of a decision for the 2023 program in early March.
+The deadline for both applications (including all letters of recommendation) is February 1, 2024 at 11:59pm.
+Applicants will be notified of a decision for the 2024 program in early March.
 Many questions about the program and application can be answered in our Frequently Asked Questions (FAQ) page.

 As part of the application form, applicants must submit the following materials: